kicaj29/aws/ArchitectingAndEcosystem/readme.md

 * Increase speed and agility
   The flexibility of cloud computing makes it easier for you to develop and deploy applications.
 This flexibility also provides your development teams with more time to experiment and innovate.

-* Stop spending money running and maintaining data centers
-  Cloud computing in data centers often requires you to spend more money and time managing infrastructure and servers.
+* Stop spending money running and maintaining data centers  (realize cost savings) Cloud computing in data centers often requires you to spend more money and time managing infrastructure and servers.
   A benefit of cloud computing is the ability to focus less on these tasks and more on your applications and customers.